jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 I was tasked to enhance an 10+ years aged existing Promotion data integration component in a data warehouse.
 The goal of the enhancement is not only to add new and changed promotion programs and sub-programs for this one-time project, but also to automate the promotion data integration process for the future.

-This document describes the as-of state of existing promotion data integration component in DWS, and its enhancement design.
+This document describes the as-of state of existing promotion data integration component in DWH, and its enhancement design.

 ## Abbreviations

-DWS 		- Data Warehouse System
+DWH 		- Data Warehouse
 SAM 		- the Merchandizing Sales and Marketing transactional system
-promotion DI 	- the promotion data integration component in DWS
+promotion DI 	- the promotion data integration component in DWH
 PromoTree 	- the retail store promotion management system
 ORM 		- Online Order Management system

-## the as-of state of existing promotion data integration component
+## As-of state of existing promotion data integration component

-PROMO component in DWS provides data for a few key business functions:
+PROMO component in DWH provides data for a few key business functions:
 - provide fact-dimensional data for Reports and Business Intelligence Analysis.
 - provide flat store&item level promotional data for downstream retail store promotion management system.
 - provide flat corporate&item level promotional data for downstream Online Order Management system.